Amogh1221/genral_notes/docs/NanoRush-500.md

     *   *Structural/Tonal Domains* (Chat, Creative, Psychology, Support, Ethics) will target Attention-only (`q_proj`, `v_proj`) to control logic and syntax formatting without risking catastrophic interference of the base model's world knowledge.
 *   **Ranks (r):** Variable based on domain complexity (r=64 for complex logic/facts, r=32 for standard structure, r=16 for conversational tone).
 *   **Epochs:** Scaled proportionally to adapter complexity to prevent overfitting (5 epochs for r=64, 4 epochs for r=32, and strictly 3 epochs for r=16).
-*   **Quantization:** For future scaling, we will experiment with `int8` quantization of the base model to free up VRAM for even more adapters. *(Note: This will require an explicit upcast/dequantization step during inference before summing the `bfloat16` LoRA activations with the `int8` base model activations).*

 ### 4.2 The Industry-Grade Datasets (20 Adapters)
 *(Note: Because the base model is 28 layers deep, adapter parameter sizes scale linearly with depth.)*